saltkid/tbg/docs/run_command_usage.md

 When I press `n`, it goes to the next images without waiting for 30 minutes.
 I can go back by pressing `p`.

-When I press `f`, it goes to the next image collection dir.
+When I press `N`, it goes to the next image collection dir.
 This means we are now in `path/to/dir2`.
 This path has flags specific to it so these values will be used instead of the default flag fields.
 This means instead of the image being at the **center**, it will be at the **right**.
 - Instead of having an opacity of **10%**, it the images will have **35%** opacity.
 However, since stretch is the same, it will still **fill** the screen without regard of the orignal aspect ratio.

-When I press `b`, it goes back to the previous image collection dir (`path/to/dir1`).
-If i press `b` again, it will wrap around and go to the last image collection dir (`path/to/dir2`).
-This wrap around behavior also applies to `f`.
+When I press `P`, it goes back to the previous image collection dir (`path/to/dir1`).
+If i press `P` again, it will wrap around and go to the last image collection dir (`path/to/dir2`).
+This wrap around behavior also applies to `N`.

 Now let's quit **tbg** by pressing `q` or `ctrl+c`.